dcrobin1973/dcrobin1973/README.md

 - NFTS and Crypto

 🌱 I’m currently learning ...
-- Preparing to be a Nurse (in pre-nursing)
+- Preparing to be a Investigative Journalist.
 - Want to learn some Coding (Python, Rust, and Scala)

 📫 How to reach me ...